soc/soc.me/_languages/unary-operators.md

 - Using methods instead of unary operators moves the negation closer to the thing being negated:
   `if language.users.map(_.lastName).contains("Smith").not then ... else ...`.
   The more traditional `if !language.users.map(_.lastName).contains("Smith") then ... else ...`
-  requires users to read the negation first, then read the condition to the end to figure out what is being negated.
+  requires users to read the negation first, then read the condition to the end of the line to figure out what is being negated.[^1]

 - Using methods instead of unary operators allows the use of more elaborate result types:
-  While the operation `BigInt#negate` will always be able to return a `BigInt` result, the same operation on fixed-size types `Int#negate` could benefit from returning an `Option[Int]` to deal with the case of negating `Int.MinValue`, a value that lacks a positive counterpart.
+  While a `negate` operation may always succeed on arbitrary-precision numbers (`BigInt`, `BigDec`, ...), the same operation on the more common fixed-size types (`Int`, `Long`, ...) could benefit from returning an optional result to indicate that a negative value may lack a positive counterpart.

+[^1]: The Rust community had a similar [discussion](https://internals.rust-lang.org/t/the-is-not-empty-method-as-more-clearly-alternative-for-is-empty/) about this topic.